 - CLADOSPORIUM: appears in clusters of dark spots, but is not particularly harmful to people.
-That said, this mould is a true expert at spreading quickly!
+That said, this mold is a true expert at spreading quickly!

 - WET ROT: this group of fungi mainly appear as external rot on wood and walls in your cellar.
 The spores spread in a fan shape.
 Can cause respiratory infections and breathing difficulties.

-- DRY ROT: one of the most dangerous moulds for your home, the presence of this fungus can be seen by wood getting darker and darker in colour.
+- DRY ROT: one of the most dangerous molds for your home, the presence of this fungus can be seen by wood getting darker and darker in color.
 Breathing in these fungal spores can cause a range of health problems, from breathing difficulties to general weakening of the immune system.

-- BLACK MOULD: the most common type of mould in the home!
+- BLACK MOLD: the most common type of mold in the home!
 This type of fungus appears on damp walls in the form of small black spots.
-Black mould is highly toxic and can seriously affect your lungs.
+Black mold is highly toxic and can seriously affect your lungs.

 One important thing to remember is to not just treat the stains themselves, but to cover a large area around them.
-After all, mould might already be present, even before you can see it!
-If your mould patches are too tough to remove or if they reappear quickly, make sure you contact a specialist to tackle the root of the problem.
+After all, mold might already be present, even before you can see it!
+If your mold patches are too tough to remove or if they reappear quickly, make sure you contact a specialist to tackle the root of the problem.